 When I was a little boy of five or six years old, I used to lie on my back on my bed and massage myself.
 I found various places or points that were sore and tender and explored massaging or just holding them.

 I imagined these places would purify my body.
-I had the image of a vacuum cleaner coming in and cleaning up my body, my fingers releasing stagnate toxins or dirt and the vacuum cleaners inside me cleaning up the mess, making me a better person.
+I had the image of a vacuum cleaner coming in and cleaning up my body.
+I imagined my fingers releasing stagnant toxins or dirt and the vacuum cleaners inside me cleaning up the mess, making me a better person.
 Now, I look back in wonder on my childhood healing images.

 My grandmother first introduced me to healing touch, guiding me to the great interchange of love from one person to another.
-From age four to ten, she massaged my feet every Saturday night.
-She took care of my sister and I, in order to allow my parents to go out on a weekly date.
+From the time I was age four to ten, she massaged my feet every Saturday night.
+She took care of my sister and me, in order to allow my parents to go out on a weekly date.

-My grandmother was supposed to die when I was three years old.
-After examining her beast cancer in the early 1950’s, doctors all over the Los Angeles area predicted she would die in a matter of months.
+A Serious Illness My grandmother was supposed to die when I was three years old.
+After examining her breast cancer in the early 1950s, doctors all over the Los Angeles area predicted she would die in a matter of months.
 Against all odds, she lived over ten years more than expected.
-She’d beam with pride, “I have a purpose to live; I want to see this boy (me) grow up to be a man.”
+She’d beam with pride, “I have a purpose to live — I want to see this boy (me) grow up to be a man.”

-As a child, I realized how my massage exchange with my grandmother was our way of communicating the greatest gift of love, beyond what any human being could say in words.
+The Greatest Gift of Love As a child, I realized how my massage exchange with my grandmother was our way of communicating the greatest gift of love, beyond what any human being could say in words.
 She encouraged me to vow to be a doctor and to never smoke.